How To Get A Free Car Valuation With What Car? (step-by-step)

 If you’re looking to sell a used car, there’s one thing you need to do first; get it valued.
-As our car valuation guide explains, you can do worse than getting a What Car?
+We offer a free car valuation here at Motorway if you want to compare instant selling prices, but we also recommend getting a What Car?
 Valuation.
 Alongside Parkers, it’s one of the best valuation tools online.

 Sure, you could scroll through 100s of listings on classifieds websites.
 Or, you can follow our quick and easy guide to using What Car? and their simple-to-use, free online valuation tool.